Tell your representative to support HR 40: Commission to Study and Develop Reparation Proposals for African-Americans Act.

 This article written by Ruth Terry for YES!
 Magazine looks at the ways some “White Americans are moving beyond checking their privilege to taking the lead from Black Folks on how to transmute their privilege into reparative and restorative justice.”
 February 18, 2021

-Santa Cruz Reparations Circle is currently preparing for their second giving circle.
-If you’re interested in participating, sign up here
+Santa Cruz Reparations Circle is currently preparing for their third giving circle.
+If you’re interested in participating, sign up here.

 Giving circle members commit to: